 Step Two: Assemble the box.
-Start with the top side laying on your work surface and glue the sides and back to it and to eachother.
+Start with the top side laying on your work surface and glue the sides and back to it and to each other.
 The back will be bordered by the top and side pieces.
 Wipe away any excess glue and tape or clamp the pieces in place.
 Then, with the back piece resting on your work surface, glue the face piece into place, again wiping away excess glue and taping or clamping into place.

 Step Three: After the wood glue has set up enough to be handled (check recommendations for the glue you are using), apply wood filler around all of the connection points of the box and also onto any areas which have been chipped or marred.
 Use a craft spatula for this, and really glob it on well.
-I didn't worry about filling the areas on the back of the speaker box since it won't show when it's on display- but that is up to you!Step Four: After the wood filler has set up (follow the recommendation for the type of filler you are using), sand down the entire box using 180 grit sandpaper.
+I didn't worry about filling the areas on the back of the speaker box since it won't show when it's on display, but that is up to you!Step Four: After the wood filler has set up (follow the recommendation for the type of filler you are using), sand down the entire box using 180 grit sandpaper.
 It took one piece of sandpaper per small box I worked with to really smooth everything down.
 I used a power sander and wore a respirator, which made the whole job pretty easy.
 After you've felt along the box with the back of your hand and can tell that it's smooth, get out the 320 grit sandpaper and sand it all down again to make it extra smooth.
 Ever so slightly round off the sharp edges of the box while you're at it.

 Step Five: Drill holes into the back piece of the box so the wires have a place to go.
 I accidentally forgot about this step until I was halfway through step six, so lookout and don't forget like I did!
-I didn't carefully measure the hole placement, because they won't be seen from the front.
+I didn't carefully measure the hole placement because they won't be seen from the front.
 I just eyeballed it and got them pretty well centered any way.

 Step Six: Wipe away any dust or debris and give the boxes a few light coats of primer on the inside and outside of the box.
-This can take a while because of all of the sides that need covered, and the fact that you don't want put wet paint against your work surface.
+This can take a while because of all of the sides that need covering, and the fact that you don't want to put wet paint against your work surface.
 Patience, my friends!
 After the primer's mostly or totally set up, begin painting the boxes with several light coats of your finish paint.
 Make sure to get a satin, gloss, or semi gloss paint, not a flat finish of paint.
-If you're worried about the paint finish sticking while it's drying, because maybe one side of the box hasn't cured but it's resting on your work surface, have the box rest on wax paper and it will be less likely to stick.
+If you're worried about the paint finish sticking while it's drying, because maybe one side of the box hasn't cured but it's resting on your work surface, rest the box on wax paper and it will be less likely to stick.